jb-diplom/Big-Data/README.md

 12. The soft cosine similarity matrix is derived for the corpus to ascertain similarities between every combinational pair of articles.
 This employs word embeddings for the calculation of the comparison vectors (see also https://www.machinelearningplus.com/nlp/cosine-similarity/)
 13. Using the soft cosine similarity matrix, multiple 3d visualizations of the clusters are produced.
 The colourization is simply achieved through the application of spectral clustering, a representation of the coordinates of the "bubbles" is achieved through dimension reduction using the PCA method, to acieve a physical separation according to the cosine similarity, whilst the size of each bubble is calculated to be proportional to the highest topical relevance from the article's rom taken from the similarity matrix.
 The user may specify the number of topics to display and the cut-off threshold for deciding if an article should be represented in the plot.
-14. A specified number of topics are representen in the pyLDAvis visulization
+14. A specified number of topics are representen in the pyLDAvis visualization
 15. A sentiment analysis of each article is conducted using Vader.
 A 3d scatterplot of the sentiment for topically grouped sets of articles.
 The coordinates are derived from the positiv, negativ and neutral sentiment values.
 The colour represents the compound sentiment.
 The size of the bubbles are exponentially proportional to the strength of topicality (cf topical relevance percentage in 9. above) for the preferred topic which can be conveniently chosen from a pull-down list of possible topics.
 A change of topic triggers a redraw of the 3d-visualization.
 16. Finally the user can browse through the article content grouped by topic.
 The article content together with a subset of meta-data for the article is displayed in a viewer.